-Use the form entitled Appeal against decision made by NAV, which you can find at nav.no.
+Use the form entitled Appeal against decision.
 Choose the unit within NAV that made the decision you are appealing.
 Send your documents, with the cover page on top, to the address specified on the cover.

 Help with the appeal

 Your NAV office has a duty to help you prepare your appeal.
 You are entitled to be accompanied by a person you trust at meetings with your NAV office.
 You may also authorize a lawyer or a friend to be handle the appeal process on your behalf.

 When you appeal a decision, the NAV unit that made the original decision will reassess your case.
 If the decision remains unchanged, your appeal is forwarded for further processing by NAV Appeals, which then reviews the entire case.